michaelJustin/cloud-function-rtf-to-html/README.md

 # Restrictions

-- the maximum allowed RTF size is 64 BB.
+- the maximum allowed RTF size is 64 KB.
 - only HTTP requests from https://www.scroogexhtml.com are accepted.

 # Further Reading